shinsenter/php/src/php/base-os.md

 ## Contributing

-If you find these images useful, consider donating via [PayPal](https://www.paypal.me/shinsenter) or open an issue on [Github](https://github.com/shinsenter/php/issues/new).
+If you find these images useful, consider donating via [PayPal](https://www.paypal.me/shinsenter) or opening an issue on [Github](https://github.com/shinsenter/php/issues/new).

 Your support helps keep these images maintained and improved for the community.